paritytech/polkadot-sdk/src/api/chainHead_v1_follow.md

 - `transactionVersion`: Opaque integer.
 Necessary when building the bytes of a transaction.
 Transactions that have been generated with a different `transactionVersion` are incompatible.

 - `apis`: Object containing a list of "entry point APIs" supported by the runtime.
 Each key is an opaque string indicating the API, and each value is an integer version number.
-Before making a runtime call (using `chainHead_unstable_call`), you should make sure that this list contains the entry point API corresponding to the call and with a known version number.
+Before making a runtime call (using `chainHead_v1_call`), you should make sure that this list contains the entry point API corresponding to the call and with a known version number.

 **Note**: In Substrate, the keys in the `apis` field consists of the hexadecimal-encoded 8-bytes blake2 hash of the name of the API.
 For example, the `TaggedTransactionQueue` API is `0xd2bc9897eed08f15`.